Alackey/RedditSaved/README.md

 # RedditSaved
-A website to managed saved posts and comments from reddit
+A website to manage saved posts and comments from Reddit